Dalrymple Heights: Economy

 Historically, this was a dairying area.
 However, de-regulation and supermarket purchasing power has increasingly made dairying uneconomic for smaller producers.
 In the 1980s there were 28 dairy farms in the area, but by 2012 there were only three.

+The Dalrymple Heights Australia Post office is the name allocated to the post office in nearby Eungella, and has never been a post office in Dalrymple Heights.

+Education

+There are no schools in Dalyrmple Heights.
+The nearest government primary school is Eungella State School in neighbouring Eungella to the south.
+The nearest government secondary school is Mirani State High School in Mirani to the south-east; however, it may be too distant from some parts of Dalrymple Heights for a daily commute.
+The alternatives are distance education and boarding school.

 Attractions

 Peases Lookout is a tourist attraction on Dalyrmple Road (21.1146°S 148.5193°E).